FDelporte/HiveMQ-examples/README.md

 ## Articles

-### Part 1: Sending sensor data from Raspberry Pi with Java and Pi4j to HiveMQ
+### Part 1: Sending sensor data from Raspberry Pi with Java and Pi4j to HiveMQ Cloud

 **Directory: java-to-hivemq**

 ***

-### Part 2: Visualizing data on a TilesFX dashboard on Raspberry Pi
+### Part 2: Visualizing data from HiveMQ Cloud on a TilesFX dashboard on Raspberry Pi

 **Directory: javafx-ui-hivemq**

+***

+### Part 3: Sending sensor data from Raspberry Pi Pico to HiveMQ Cloud

+**Directory: pico-to-hivemq**

 ***